codeflow/ubuntu-osx-theme-script/README.md

 ### Using theme backup

-This script uses as its base theme the repository: [github.com/vinceliuice/WhiteSur-gtk-theme](https://github.com/vinceliuice/WhiteSur-gtk-theme.git).
-If there is a problem when downloading the theme on [vinceliuice/WhiteSur-gtk-theme](https://github.com/vinceliuice/WhiteSur-gtk-theme.git) , it is possible to use the backup theme contained in this repository.
+This script is based on [github.com/vinceliuice/WhiteSur-gtk-theme](https://github.com/vinceliuice/WhiteSur-gtk-theme.git).
+If there is a problem when downloading the theme on [vinceliuice/WhiteSur-gtk-theme](https://github.com/vinceliuice/WhiteSur-gtk-theme.git), it is possible to use the backup theme.
 To install using backup theme, just run the command below:

 ```sh
 $ ./setup --use-backup